Payrolling benefits in kind

 The increased number of calculations and the quantum of tax being collected through the payroll increases the chances of errors.
 It is important for employers to test their systems thoroughly and be aware of the potential risks.

-In short, these changes represent a significant change for all employers.
+These changes represent a significant change for all employers.
 Do not underestimate just how complex they are, how many parts of the organisation they might affect and just how long they will take to bed in.
-BDO’s employment tax specialists are here to help with all aspects of the transition and beyond.
+You should:

 Caroline Harwood